Jimmie Hall: Minor league

 Hall was signed as an amateur free agent by the Washington Senators on June 21, 1956 following his high school graduation, who had outbid the Baltimore Orioles, Chicago Cubs, Cleveland Indians, New York Yankees, and Pittsburgh Pirates for Hall's services.
 After signing, Hall was assigned to the Superior Senators in the Class D Nebraska State League where he made an immediate impression-hitting .385 with 15 home runs, 6 triples, and 11 doubles in only 58 games.
 However, he would fail to build on, or even equal, this level of production at the plate and would languish for the next six full seasons in the minors before seeing the major leagues.

 Promoted to the Kinston Eagles in the Class B Carolina League in 1957 on the strength of his debut season, Hall would regress in his sophomore season and only hit .233 with 6 home runs in 133 games.
-Forced to repeat the same level in 1958, Hall regained some of his power stroke, belting 17 home runs and 14 doubles to go along with a .267 batting average in 75 games for the Fox Cities Foxes in the Illinois–Indiana–Iowa League before being promoted to Single-A Charlotte Hornets in the South Atlantic League for the final 9 games of their season.
+Forced to repeat the same level in 1958, Hall regained some of his power stroke, hitting 17 home runs and 14 doubles to go along with a .267 batting average in 75 games for the Fox Cities Foxes in the Illinois–Indiana–Iowa League before being promoted to the Single-A Charlotte Hornets in the South Atlantic League for the final 9 games of their season.

-In 1959, Hall was promoted to the Double-A Southern Association and spent the entire seasons with the Chattanooga Lookouts.
+In 1959, Hall was promoted to the Double-A Southern Association and spent the entire season with the Chattanooga Lookouts.
 However, he continued to be unimpressive at the plate, hitting .245 with 11 home runs and 57 runs batted in (RBI) in 133 games.
 Hall also was given an extended tryout at shortstop (with the Senators typically only having all-field, no-hit options on the major league roster), but he would struggle in the field at this new position and commit 24 errors in only 78 games.

-Although Hall would be promoted to the Triple-A Charleston Senators in 1960, he would hit only .227 with 9 home runs and 30 RBI in 110 games, in which he would see double digit starts at second, third, shortstop, and the outfield.
-The 1961 and 1962 seasons saw Hall appear in only 54 total games spread over three AAA teams, the Syracuse Chiefs, Toronto Maple Leafs, and Vancouver Mounties, hitting a combined .232.
+Although Hall would be promoted to the Triple-A Charleston Senators in 1960, he would hit only .227 with 9 home runs and 30 RBIs in 110 games, in which he would see double digit starts at second, third, shortstop, and the outfield.
+The 1961 and 1962 seasons saw Hall appear in only 54 total games spread over three Triple-A teams, the Syracuse Chiefs, Toronto Maple Leafs, and Vancouver Mounties, hitting a combined .232.
 The only bright spot would be that the Senators gave up trying to convert Hall into a utility infielder and he saw all his playing time in the outfield.
-Maybe coincidentally, Hall would hit .313 with 3 home runs and 18 RBI in 24 games with Vancouver in 1962.
+Maybe coincidentally, Hall would hit .313 with 3 home runs and 18 RBIs in 24 games with Vancouver in 1962.